Chapter 14: The End

 I didn’t flinch like I usually did when he got all mean like that.
 I was used to it by now.

 True to form, Luke was in the driver’s seat with the steering wheel in one hand and a bottle of alcohol in the other.

 As wholesome as ever.

 I started tuning them out.
 The comments were descending into their usual obscenity and I had no interest in bearing witness.
-Normally, these remarks really bothered me, and they still did, walking here, at night, alone in the middle of nowhere, but now, after the breakup that I perceived to be the largest cataclysm of my life, they were easier to ignore than I would have ever imagined.
+Normally, these remarks really bothered me, and they still did, but now, after the breakup that I perceived to be the largest cataclysm of my life, they were easier to ignore than I would have ever imagined.

-So I just continued to drag my feet through the long walk home as they crawled alongside in the car, laughing and flinging sexual slurs, one after the next.
+So I just continued to drag my feet through the long walk home as they crawled alongside in the car, laughing and drinking.

 A half hour passed, maybe more, maybe less, I didn’t know, like this.
 My pace was pathetic considering my tiredness and home still felt acres away.

 Here and there I would catch fragments of speech, if a particularly coherent sentence or statement was ever established.
-In this moment it was pornography and sexual fantasy-related, so I shuddered and returned to my innermost thoughts again, shutting them out.
+In this moment it was sex related, so I shuddered and returned to my innermost thoughts again, shutting them out.

 It was getting really hot, so I wiped the sweat from my forehead, neck, and armpits with my tee shirt.
 I couldn’t care less about how gross or unfeminine that might appear, especially to them.